jaov07/jaov07/README.md

-- 👋 Oii!
-Me chamo João Victor
+- Oii!
+Me chamo João Victor 👋
-- 🌱 Atualmente estou em um curso técnico integrado de TI no IFSP
+- 2° TII - IFSP 📚
-- 📫 EU pretendo ser um Dev Front-end Sênior.
+-

 <!---
 jaov07/jaov07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.